AsterAether/CharacterCustomizer/config_values.md

 * **EngineerLevelMoveSpeed:** Engineer: The move speed per level your survivor gets
 * **EngineerLevelRegen:** Engineer: The regen per level your survivor gets.
 * **FireGrenadeBaseMaxStock:** FireGrenade: Maximum number of charges this skill can carry.
+* **FireGrenadeBaseMaxStock:** FireGrenade: Maximum number of charges this skill can carry.
+* **FireGrenadeBaseMaxStock:** FireGrenade: Maximum number of charges this skill can carry.
+* **FireGrenadeBaseMaxStock:** FireGrenade: Maximum number of charges this skill can carry.
 * **FireGrenadeBaseRechargeInterval:** FireGrenade: How long it takes for this skill to recharge after being used.
+* **FireGrenadeBaseRechargeInterval:** FireGrenade: How long it takes for this skill to recharge after being used.
+* **FireGrenadeBaseRechargeInterval:** FireGrenade: How long it takes for this skill to recharge after being used.
+* **FireGrenadeBaseRechargeInterval:** FireGrenade: How long it takes for this skill to recharge after being used.
 * **FireGrenadeBeginSkillCooldownOnSkillEnd:** FireGrenade: Whether or not the cooldown waits until it leaves the set state
+* **FireGrenadeBeginSkillCooldownOnSkillEnd:** FireGrenade: Whether or not the cooldown waits until it leaves the set state
+* **FireGrenadeBeginSkillCooldownOnSkillEnd:** FireGrenade: Whether or not the cooldown waits until it leaves the set state
+* **FireGrenadeBeginSkillCooldownOnSkillEnd:** FireGrenade: Whether or not the cooldown waits until it leaves the set state
 * **FireGrenadeCanceledFromSprinting:** FireGrenade: Sprinting will actively cancel this ability.
+* **FireGrenadeCanceledFromSprinting:** FireGrenade: Sprinting will actively cancel this ability.
+* **FireGrenadeCanceledFromSprinting:** FireGrenade: Sprinting will actively cancel this ability.
+* **FireGrenadeCanceledFromSprinting:** FireGrenade: Sprinting will actively cancel this ability.
 * **FireGrenadeIsBullets:** FireGrenade: Whether or not it has bullet reload behavior
+* **FireGrenadeIsBullets:** FireGrenade: Whether or not it has bullet reload behavior
+* **FireGrenadeIsBullets:** FireGrenade: Whether or not it has bullet reload behavior
+* **FireGrenadeIsBullets:** FireGrenade: Whether or not it has bullet reload behavior
 * **FireGrenadeIsCombatSkill:** FireGrenade: Whether or not this is considered a combat skill.
+* **FireGrenadeIsCombatSkill:** FireGrenade: Whether or not this is considered a combat skill.
+* **FireGrenadeIsCombatSkill:** FireGrenade: Whether or not this is considered a combat skill.
+* **FireGrenadeIsCombatSkill:** FireGrenade: Whether or not this is considered a combat skill.
 * **FireGrenadeMustKeyPress:** FireGrenade: The skill can't be activated if the key is held.
+* **FireGrenadeMustKeyPress:** FireGrenade: The skill can't be activated if the key is held.
+* **FireGrenadeMustKeyPress:** FireGrenade: The skill can't be activated if the key is held.
+* **FireGrenadeMustKeyPress:** FireGrenade: The skill can't be activated if the key is held.
 * **FireGrenadeNoSprint:** FireGrenade: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireGrenadeNoSprint:** FireGrenade: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireGrenadeNoSprint:** FireGrenade: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireGrenadeNoSprint:** FireGrenade: Whether or not the usage of this skill is mutually exclusive with sprinting.
 * **FireGrenadeRechargeStock:** FireGrenade: How much stock to restore on a recharge.
+* **FireGrenadeRechargeStock:** FireGrenade: How much stock to restore on a recharge.
+* **FireGrenadeRechargeStock:** FireGrenade: How much stock to restore on a recharge.
+* **FireGrenadeRechargeStock:** FireGrenade: How much stock to restore on a recharge.
 * **FireGrenadeRequiredStock:** FireGrenade: How much stock is required to activate this skill.
+* **FireGrenadeRequiredStock:** FireGrenade: How much stock is required to activate this skill.
+* **FireGrenadeRequiredStock:** FireGrenade: How much stock is required to activate this skill.
+* **FireGrenadeRequiredStock:** FireGrenade: How much stock is required to activate this skill.
 * **FireGrenadeShootDelay:** FireGrenade: Time between bullets for bullet-style weapons
+* **FireGrenadeShootDelay:** FireGrenade: Time between bullets for bullet-style weapons
+* **FireGrenadeShootDelay:** FireGrenade: Time between bullets for bullet-style weapons
+* **FireGrenadeShootDelay:** FireGrenade: Time between bullets for bullet-style weapons
+* **FireGrenadeStockToConsume:** FireGrenade: How much stock to deduct when the skill is activated.
+* **FireGrenadeStockToConsume:** FireGrenade: How much stock to deduct when the skill is activated.
+* **FireGrenadeStockToConsume:** FireGrenade: How much stock to deduct when the skill is activated.
 * **FireGrenadeStockToConsume:** FireGrenade: How much stock to deduct when the skill is activated.
 * **GrenadeMaxChargeTime:** Maximum charge time (animation) for grenades, in seconds.
 * **GrenadeMaxFireAmount:** The maximum number of grenades the Engineer can fire.